apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

- - 204: The redirection now no longer exist
+ - 204: The redirection now no longer exists
  - 400: source.domain.tld or destination.domain.tld have an invalid syntax
  - 400: source domain and destination domain are the same
  - 404: source.domain.tld are not part of handled domains.